 The Empty Nest Is Actually Full—of Emotions

 According to GoodTherapy.org, empty nesters may experience insomnia, anxiety and/or panic—as well as feelings of extreme grief, isolation/loneliness, guilt and purposelessness.
 They may even lose interest in activities they once enjoyed.
-Psychology Today notes that “...parents often struggle with a profound sense of loss, not just because they miss their child, but because their very identities have been significantly impacted.”
-In other words, if your parenting role has changed so dramatically, who are you?
+These emotional impacts are only heightened by the stress and anxiety of living through a pandemic.

-If you are struggling with empty nest syndrome, the good news is you are not alone.
-Most parents experience at least some of these feelings in varying degrees.
-Here are five suggestions for coping with empty nest syndrome and finding your groove again.
+If you are struggling with empty nest syndrome, here are four suggestions for coping and finding your groove again.

 1. Participate in Activities That Include Others.

 Whether you’re an introvert or extrovert, we all need friends—and one of the most positive impacts of the pandemic has been the development of all kinds of new, creative ways to connect with others.

 If you’re already involved in a community group, don’t stop now!
 If you’ve been too busy, go ahead and sign up for those art classes, look into university extension programs, or join a new online class at the gym.
 The excitement and energy of taking up a new hobby or learning something new is a real balm for feelings of loss, and being around other people (even virtually) can help stave off social isolation.